aroma123/rr/readme.txt

 %%
 %%   Robust Reading software is a software for reading text in natural/
 %%   urban scenes.
 It has two parts : text localization and word reading.
-%%   Former is implemented using basic image processing while for latter,
+%%   Former is implemented using basic image processing while for latter
-%%   neural networks are with bag of visual words.
-The code is tested on
+%%   neural networks are trained with bag of visual words.
+The code is
-%%   matlab.
-Compatibility with GNU-OCtave not yet tested.
+%%   tested on matlab.
+Compatibility with Octave not yet tested.
 %%
 %%
 %%   For usage :